nodejs/node/doc/api/http.md

 Keys are lowercased.
 Values are not modified.

-In order to support the full spectrum of possible HTTP applications, Node.js's HTTP API is very low-level.
+In order to support the full spectrum of possible HTTP applications, the Node.js HTTP API is very low-level.
 It deals with stream handling and message parsing only.
 It parses a message into headers and body but it does not parse the actual headers or the body.